lbechberger/MLinPractice/Documentation.md

 from sklearn.svm import SVC
 ```

-We also added a support vector machine
+We also added a support vector machine.
+This classifier aims to maximise the decision boundaries between different classes.

 <!-- Evaluation section -->